by Rod D. Martin

 I visited a friend’s church this Sunday morning.
 One of the songs we sang posited that “Christ is everything I need,” and went on to say that, having met Jesus, nothing else in this life could ever satisfy me.

 I thought about that for a second.
-And I realized it isn’t true.
+And I realized that, too often, I don’t really believe that.

 The truth is, lots of things short of Christ, the Creator and Redeemer of the world, the lover of my soul, satisfy me all too well.
 Like a small child who has no greater culinary desire than ketchup, I satisfy myself with mud pies every day.
 My attention span is anything but eternal.